What Exactly Is Baby-Led Weaning?: The Basics of BLW

 Examples of foods that are appropriately sized for baby-led weaning.
 Photo credit: Canva

-Food should also be cut in strips or wedges, like in the photos above.
-A good rule of thumb is to cut them up into the size and width of your pinky to make it easier for little hands to grab!
+- A good rule of thumb is to cut them to the size and width of your pinky

 - Steamed or roasted sweet potato sticks